spoonapps/docs/getting_started/sample_ii_-_a_web_application/sample_ii.md

 Downloading 7zip from https://spoon.net/users/spoonbrew
 Downloading node from https://spoon.net/users/spoonbrew

-# This will pull these images into a new containerized command prompt (as shown in Tour I).
+# This will pull these images into a new containerized command prompt (as shown in the Hello World sample).
 ```

 Let's analyze this command: